 - Head-to-head 🥊 x2 lively debates on the dilemmas of responsible tech chaired by Doteveryone’s Lydia Nicholas, digital anthropologist, and stand-up comedian.

 Drinks reception and AI showcase with Digital Catapult the UK’s leading advanced digital technology innovation centre.
 Here you’ll also have the opportunity to be among the first to experience the new Future Networks Lab. 🔬

 What is Responsible Technology?

 Responsible Technology promotes a fair, inclusive and thriving democratic society.
 It considers the context of the individual and of the public as a whole, the potential harmful consequence and safeguards against them, and is founded on fair and transparent contributions between people and technology.

 At Doteveryone, we’ve spent the past year researching the issues organisations face when trying to embed responsible technology practices in practical and tangible ways.

 From this we’ve developed an approach that will help guide organisations to assess the level of responsibility of their technology products or services as they develop them.

-Therefore, Responsible Tech 2019 has been designed to help you:
+Responsible Tech 2019 was designed to help attendees: